Marshmallow-Laser-Feast/MLF-Forest/readme.md

 Uses [SuperCollider](http://supercollider.sourceforge.net/) for audio synthesis

-Requires D2xx FTDI drivers for RS485 comms. v1.2.2 included in repo.
-Alternatively download latest (32bit x86) drivers from <http://www.ftdichip.com/Drivers/D2XX.htm>.
+Requires D2xx FTDI drivers for RS485 comms. v1.4.4 included in repo.
+Alternatively download latest drivers from <http://www.ftdichip.com/Drivers/D2XX.htm>. (they're also included in the repo)

+In order for them to work, you need to disable your own FTDI drivers - do this on the command line by typing:

+sudo kextunload -b com.apple.driver.AppleUSBFTDI

+then to reload it, it's:

+sudo kextload -b com.apple.driver.AppleUSBFTDI